chanux/blog/content/post/static-site-with-auth.md

 - [object-serve](https://codeberg.org/chanux/object-serve) - Custom software
   that can serve static files from a private GCS or S3 bucket.

-I'd force compute in, a fourth ingredient, just to make an analogy to Flour water salt yeast[1], to just show how "easy" this is!
+I'd force compute in, a fourth ingredient, to make an analogy to Flour water salt yeast[1], to show just how "easy" this is!
 I personally host all these on a small cloud VM (run with systemd) and it's only occassionally annoying.
 That too is because I have not automated the deployment.
 However, I once automated[2] building/deploying the static site to object storage (GCS